 Kia ora and welcome to Ramblings, a fairly random collection of travel yarns, stories and photographs by Peter de Graaf.

-During school holidays I travelled as far as my wallet would allow, which was not always particularly far.
+During school holidays I travelled as far as my wallet would allow.
 My personal highlights were Central and Eastern Europe (especially the Czech Republic and Slovakia, plus Albania, Romania and pretty much anywhere else in the Balkans), the much maligned Middle East (especially Syria and Iran), Laos (possibly the most laid-back country on Earth) and the shambolic, scenic Caucasus states of Georgia, Armenia and Azerbaijan.

-In 2016 I returned to the Netherlands and the Czech Republic on what I dubbed the Favourite Aunties and Old Comrades Reunion Tour.
-While there I also went to a cousin’s wedding in Rwanda, dropped in to see an old flatmate now living in Ethiopia, and visited a country in Eastern Europe that doesn’t officially exist.
+In 2016 I returned to the Netherlands and the Czech Republic on an epic trip I called the Favourite Aunties and Old Comrades Reunion Tour.
+While there I also went to a cousin’s wedding in Rwanda, dropped in to see an old flatmate now living in Ethiopia, and visited a country in Eastern Europe that doesn’t exist.
 I kept a separate blog about that trip which you can read here.

 It was in the Czech Republic that I was inspired to become a journalist.
 The epiphany came at a concert by a rock band formerly known as the Plastic People of the Universe — but that’s a whole other story, which will some day become the subject of a blog post…